TritonDataCenter/rfd/rfd/0151/README.md

     Copyright (c) 2018, Joyent, Inc.
 -->

-# Assessing software engineering candidates
+# RFD 151 Assessing Software Engineering Candidates

 How does one assess candidates for software engineering positions?
 This is an age-old question without a formulaic answer: software engineering is